Bandana9Singh/portfolio-fireworks/README.md

 MongoDB: MongoDB is a popular nosql DB with available connector with spring-boot

 ### Backend api
-Spring Boot: Java framework to create backend apis to be consumed by React Application
+Spring Boot: Java framework to create backend apis to be consumed by any front end application.

-### Frontend Framework
-React